 Though not a power threat, first sacker Hal Chase was an effective offensive player, and he was capable of great defense.
 He hit 20 homers, drove in 494 runs, and stole 248 bases for the Yankees from 1905-1913.
 But he was an unsavory character, and was often accused of indifferent play in his career.
 After leaving the Yanks, Chase was charged with betting against his team and throwing games by owner Garry Hermann and Manager Christy Mattheson of the Cincinnati Reds on February 5, 1919.
 The NL President declined to act, and Hal was traded to the Giants.
 But they had trouble with him too, and once the Black Sox Scandal broke at the conclusion of the 1919 season, “Prince Hal’s” career was finished.

-New York Yankees signed free agent LHP Nestor Oronel to a minor league contract.
+On February 5, 2018, the Yankees signed free agent lefthander Nestor Oronel to a minor league contract.